davidzoufaly/finance-mgn/2DO.md

 ## In progress

-- ( ) Run agregation tests based on ID
+- ( ) cleanups in mainFlow.mjs

 ## Bugs

-- ( ) Tabulka 2025 -> po přidání nového Q v progress -> check jestli jsou správně data -> pokud ne upravit makro
+- ( ) Tabulka 2025 -> po přidání nového Q v Progress -> check jestli jsou správně data -> pokud ne upravit makro

 ## Must have

+- zod? -> tip for other with working with LLM

 ## Nice to have